Code-Institute-Submissions/Lomasney-Motors/README.md

 ## **Acknowledgements**
 ---
 - My inspiration for this project came from my Dad.
-He is the owner of Lomasney Motors since 1987 and the business has never had a website, so I thought it would be a good idea to put my skills to some real life use and build a simple yet effective website that will allow the business to create a stronger online presence, expand its customer base and showcase what the services they offer.
+He set up and runs Lomasney Motors and the business has never had a website, so I thought it would be a good idea to put my skills to some real life use and build a simple yet effective website that will allow the business to create a stronger online presence, expand its customer base and showcase what the services they offer.

 - I would like to thank my mentor Brian Macaria for all his help and support throughout this project.

-- I would also like to thank Basil Alrawi for the fantastic images he produced for this website.
+- I would also like to thank Basil Al-Rawi for the fantastic images he produced for this website.